MCI D-Series: Background and Development

 MCI developed two prototypes to test the various proposed changes.
 In 1989, the company stretched an existing 102-C3 model to 45 ft and in May 1990, in partnership with the Canadian government, MCI built a wheelchair accessible bus with a wheelchair lift and an accessible bathroom.

+Introduction and Deployment

 On December 18, 1991, the Intermodal Surface Transportation Efficiency Act was signed into law, allowing an increase of coach length to 45-feet.
 The earlier prototypes left MCI ready for the change.
 Less than three months later, at February 1992 UBOA Bus Expo, MCI introduced the 102-DL3.
 The model number represented its 102 in width, D for its model, L for long (45 feet) and 3 for three axles.
 MCI also offered the wheelchair lift and accessible lavatory as an option.
 Production of the coach started in late 1992.
 The bus was quickly adopted by private companies operating scheduled service (like Greyhound Lines) or commuter buses.